 “Planting days like this are a vital opportunity for young people to get their hands dirty and learn how to restore landscapes in a really practical way”Dr Christine Allen from Greening Australia.

 Lowlands Nature Reserve protects 1,200 ha of ecosystems rare on the Swan Coastal Plain, including regionally significant areas of mature banksia woodland and the only intact riverine system for the Serpentine River where it crosses the Swan Coastal Plain.
 Besides providing habitat for chuditch, the reserve is key for threatened and priority species such as rakali, fresh water mussel, and a range of native fish which are disappearing from other river systems on the Swan Coastal Plain.

 The planting at Lowlands is part of the Three Rivers Initiative, a partnership between the Alcoa Foundation and Greening Australia that aims to improve the health of three key waterways – the Serpentine, Harvey and Murray rivers – along the Peel-Harvey Estuary, a wetland of international significance under the Ramsar Convention.

-In a related project under the Three Rivers Initiative, 100 students from Bunbury Catholic College recently planted 5,000 stems in a patch of land along the Harvey River that has lain fallow for years.
+In a related project under the Three Rivers, One Estuary Initiative, 100 students from Bunbury Catholic College recently planted 5,000 stems in a patch of land along the Harvey River that has lain fallow for years.
 The planting site is strategically located to create a connection between a previously revegetated, privately owned paddock and the river corridor, to provide quality habitat for wetland species, such as frogs, as well as bird species like black cockatoos.